jbettencourt10/Sentimenal-Smacking/README.md

 ## Delegation of Duties:
 - Jarred Bettencourt: Software Engineer
-  - Will create the Twitter Bot and machine learning model creations
+  - Will create the machine learning model creations and integration of ML tools in models
 - Jeffrey Tran: Data Scientist
-  - Will handle data analysis and any operations associated with the dataset
+  - Will handle data analysis and any operations associated with the dataset such as the statistical evaluation

 ## Timeline:
 - April 8th: Begin to gather data from Twitter, hand label, and obtain intuition for relevant tweets